hucmaggie/camel-salesforce-integration/ReadMe.txt

-Salesforce Connector DEMO
+JBoss Fuse Camel-Salesforce Connector DEMO
 ======================================================
-This is a simple demo, to test login, query, and upsert into an Account Object in Salesforce using an External Id.
+This is a simple Camel Spring demo, to test login, query, and upsert into an Account Object in Salesforce using an External Id.

 Setup and configuration
 -----------------------

+* Clone or download the project.

+* Import into JDBS

-Goto project folder, under src/main/resources, find the salesforcedemo.properties file, Replace loginConfig parameters with your own from Salesforce Deverloper org.
+* Goto project folder, under src/main/resources, find the salesforcedemo.properties file, and replace loginConfig parameters with your own values from Salesforce Deverloper org.
 (See my blog for more detail: http://maggiechu-jboss.blogspot.com/2015/02/jboss-fuse-connecting-to-salesforce.html)

 ```